aces/Loris/modules/participant_portal/README.md

-# Parent Portal
+# Participant Portal

 ## Purpose

-This module can help users find all instruments and status by using ParentID and email address.
+This module can help users find all instruments and status by using ParticipantID and email address.

 ## Intended Users